Geneva station (Illinois): History

 Geneva was the last station on the line to not be situated on a triple-tracked section.
 In 2022, the Union Pacific Railroad began construction on a third track throughout Geneva.
-Construction was originally slated to conclude in 2024, but the project was delayed to summer 2025.
+Construction was originally slated to conclude in 2024, but the project was completed in 2025.
+This resulted in the middle track at the station losing access to a platform, and this track is now solely used by Metra trains that do not stop at the station as well as Union Pacific freight trains.